jasonyu1996/anvil/docs/tutorial/L2-Communication/README.md

 ### Breaking Down the Definition

 - A channel is defined using the keyword `chan`, followed by the channel name (`memory_ch` in this case).
-- The channel definition contains two endpoints, each corresponding to one of the interfacing proesses for example in this case the memory module(`left` endpoint) and the top module(`right` endpoint).
+- The channel definition contains two endpoints, each corresponding to one of the interfacing components for example in this case the memory module(`left` endpoint) and the top module(`right` endpoint).
 - Each endpoint is specified using `left` or `right`, followed by:
   - A **message identifier** (e.g., `read_req`, `write_req`).
   - A **message contract** (data type@lifetime).
-  - A **synchronization pattern** (eg `@read_req-@read_req` for the `read_resp`) (Primitive to define static timing contracts).
+  - A **synchronization pattern** (eg `@read_req-@read_req` for the `read_resp`) a way to communicate the frequency of message exchange between the two endpoints.

 ### Understanding the contract

 Each message in a channel comes with a contract specifying:

 1. **Message Contract (`data_type@lifetime`)**
    Defines the data type of the message and its lifetime.
-The lifetime specifies how long the message remains stable after being acknowledged or received.
+The lifetime specifies how long the message remains stable after exchange.
+Without a defined synchronization pattern, the exchange is considered dynamic, requiring a two-way handshake for message exchange.

 2. **Synchronization Pattern (`@left-pat - @right-pat`)**
    Specifies a static agreement between the `left` and `right` endpoint on the frequency of message exchange.